 39 Operation of an amateur repeater station

-(1) The licensee must not operate an amateur repeater station unless it is operated:
+(1) The licensee must not operate an amateur repeater station unless it is operated only:

-(a) to receive signals or retransmit those signals; or
+(a) to receive signals and retransmit those signals; or

 (b) to transmit a signal that identifies the station.

-(2) An amateur repeater station must incorporate a device that prevents the transmission of a signal in the absence of a received signal.
+(2) The licensee must not operate an amateur repeater station unless the station is incapable of transmitting a signal in the absence of a received signal.

-39A Devices operating in the frequency band 433.05–434.79 MHz

-(1) For paragraph 4 (1) (b) of the Radiocommunications (Low Interference Potential Devices) Class Licence 2000, a radiocommunications device operating in the frequency band 433.05–434.79 MHz in accordance with that Class Licence (except for that paragraph) is taken not to cause interference to an amateur repeater station.

-(2) The licensee accepts that subsection (1) applies in relation to interference to an amateur repeater station caused by a radiocommunications device mentioned in that subsection.
+Note The ACMA will generally not afford interference protection to the licensee of an amateur licence (amateur repeater station) in relation to interference caused by the operation of a device to which the Radiocommunications (Low Interference Potential Devices) Class Licence 2015 applies, including interference caused as a result of a breach of paragraph 4(1)(b) of that Class Licence.

 40 Repeater links

 (1) The licensee must operate a repeater link for an amateur repeater station only if: